-Both Dr. Amin Movahhedian and Dr. Hamed Vaziri are board certified.
-They became a Diplomate of the American Board of Orthodontics to make sure they provide the highest possible quality of care to their patients.
+Both Dr. Amin Movahhedian and Dr. Hamed Vaziri are board-certified.
+They became Diplomates of the American Board of Orthodontics to make sure they provide the highest possible quality of care to their patients.
 While you are at AvA Orthodontics you know that you are in good hands.
-See some of our before & after photos.
+See some of our before & after photos here.

-What Are the Steps in Board Certification Process?
+What Are The Steps In The Board Certification Process?

-First part of the process is a written examination which consists of a variety of in depth questions about science and physics of tooth movement.
-The second part is the clinical part which requires treating a certain number of patients with very specific and complex dental and orthodontics problems and to finish their treatment to the highest level of care possible, defined by the board committee.
-Last but not least, the third part is the oral examination, answering questions of a panel of experts in different clinical and academic subjects related to the field of orthodontics.
-Upon finishing all these steps an orthodontist will be awarded a title of Board Certified.
-But it does not end here, in order to maintain this title a board certified orthodontist needs to go through a recertification program every ten years.
+The first part of the process is a written examination consisting of a variety of in-depth questions about the science and physics of tooth movement.
+The second part is the clinical part which requires treating a certain number of patients with very specific and complex dental and orthodontic problems and finishing their treatment to the highest level of care possible, defined by the board committee.
+Last but not least, the third part is the oral examination, answering questions from a panel of experts in different clinical and academic subjects related to the field of orthodontics.
+Upon finishing all these steps an orthodontist will be awarded the title of Board Certified.
+But it does not end here, in order to maintain this title a board-certified orthodontist needs to go through a recertification program every ten years.